Why choose us?

 - Surface functionalized with polyvinylpyrrolidone (PVP)

-- BioPure (1 mg/mL) and NanoXact (20 mg/mL) concentrations in a 2 mM citrate solution, or dried
+- BioPure (1 mg/mL) and NanoXact (20 mg/mL) concentrations in a 2 mM citrate solution, or dried (dried material redispersible in water and aqueous buffers; not compatible with alcohols or organic solvents)

 The magnetic properties of magnetite (Fe3O4) nanoparticles vary with size, and are typically superparamagnetic at small particle sizes and ferromagnetic at larger particle sizes.
 Our particles are superparamagnetic at room temperature, meaning that an external magnetic field can magnetize the nanoparticles similarly to a paramagnet but with a much larger magnetic susceptibility.